Nevena1997/GraalVM/README.md

-# GraalVM getting started (for phd students)
+# Getting started (for phd students)

-Here you will find information about:
- -  tools needed to build `native-image` tool which can compile Java programs into native executables;
- -  how to install and use those tools;
- -  how to build executables for Java programs;
- -  how to debug some specific piece of code;
- -  the difference between hosted and non-hosted types of code in GraalVM project.

 **GraalVM** is a virtual machine which can run different languages.
 First idea was to make Java faster, but soon it became much more.
 One runtime for all languages.
 You can read more about GraalVM [here](https://www.graalvm.org/docs/introduction/).

+In this document, you will find information about:
+ -  Tools needed to build `native-image` tool which can compile Java programs into native executables
+ -  How to install and use these tools
+ -  How to build executables for Java programs
+ -  How to debug some specific piece of code
+ -  The difference between hosted and non-hosted types of code.

 ## Prerequisites